rochus-keller/Typos/Readme.md

 This repository will slowly evolve into a new statically typed document language and typesetting system.

+**Motivation for this project:**
+LuaTeX produces excellent typography, but with a terrible document description language.
+Typst seems to be a much better language, but the quality of the typography is still far from LuaTeX.
+Why has no one created a decent document description language for LuaTeX yet?
+It's about time someone gave it a try.

-NOTE that this project is in an early stage and work-in-progress.
+**NOTE** that this project is in an early stage and work-in-progress.

 ### Planned features